🔨📦🎙️_(:3」∠)_💦

 • Cover the inner walls with the sheet and panels

-• Install the pegboard to the wall in front
+• Install the pegboard to the front wall

 • Put the cork boards onto the floor